erxes/erxes/docs/docs/user-guide/welcome/marketplace.md

 This will allow you to create your unique experiences using the plugins you need.
 With this informaiton, lists of the plugins work together to fullfil the certion needs as well as additional plugins to create even better experiences.
 You will see many use cases of each plugin that can help you learn what you can do with a combination of different plugins **<a href="https://docs.erxes.io/docs/category/use-cases" >here</a>**.

-When you get access to the Marketplace from organizations in different versions, there will be the slight difference regarding the actions required on each versions, which are:
+When you get access to the Marketplace from organizations in different versions, there will be the slight difference regarding the actions can be taken by you, which are:

-**Self-hosted version** - You can install the plugins straight from each plugin.
+- **Self-hosted version** You can install the plugins straight from each plugin.
-**SaaS version** - You'll have new category on the Marketplace called "power-up", which apply for the amount of uses for each plugins.
+- **SaaS version** You'll have new category on the Marketplace called "power-up", which apply for the amount of uses for each plugins.
 On SaaS version, we provide limits on uses of each plugin purely related to the server pricing and capacity.

 We will explain more about plugins further on **<a href="https://docs.erxes.io/docs/category/plugins" >this documentation</a>**, so please stay with us.